• Home

 Trabuco General Store

-It’s been said that experience is the best education -- and sometimes the most expensive.
+In recent years, I’ve come to appreciate more fully that whatever challenges we face in life, the act of raising a paintbrush to a new blank canvas is a simple affirmation that the creation of beauty is within reach.
 My life experience has taught me that it is a privilege to have both the skill and freedom to create any work of art and an honor to have that art on exhibit for others to appreciate.

 Exhibitions: